Friday, April 17, 2020

 Teenage Life Crisis

 If midlife crisis exist, so does teenage life crisis, at least in my world.
 I'm not talking about me as I didn't have much of a teenage life growing up under the influence of a father who came from a very strict Spanish blood and family upbringings.
 To this day, I could hear his voice echoing in some nights.
 "I don't believe in daughters dating or having boyfriends and long engagements!
 You are at once to be married as soon as I find out you have a boyfriend!"
-My father actually made me believe—he can tell when a girl had been kissed, or a girl can get pregnant by kissing.
+My father actually made me believe—he can tell when a girl had been kissed, a girl can get pregnant by kissing, riding a bicycle will rob you of your virginity.
 But this will be in another blog post.

 My younger son turned eighteen last June, and in another four months he will be nineteen, the age where you can legally drink at a bar and enter a Casino here in Ontario Canada.
 At this point of my blog, I hope and pray to the cyber gods he and his brother will never come across this blog piece I write about them.
 If so, I will be confronted with . . . well, I'll cross that bridge when I get there.